All Episodes

 You guys gave it your best go last year.

-You everything you have, particularly the last six months of last year, and you succeeded in getting the approval numbers down into the uh into the low forties, but you haven't gotten rid of the king.
+Everything you had, particularly the last six months of last year, and you succeeded in getting the approval numbers down into the low 40s, but you haven't gotten rid of the king.

 And now the numbers are coming back.